 She was from a bourgeois family – her grandfather was the founder of The Século, the largest daily newspaper in Lisbon.
 Her father who was a diplomat died when she was two years old.
 Her mother and aunt raised her and did not oppose her artistic direction.
 Her childhood was punctuated by many trips abroad: England (1913) where she saw a representation of “A Midsummer’s night dream’ in Hastings that remained a strong memory and also to Switzerland and France.
 She studied the piano and music had a key role in her life.
 In 1917, she attended the Russian Ballet shows in Lisbon.
 At the age of eleven she started drawing with Mrs. Emilio Santos Braga and in 1922 studied painting with Armando Lucena, Professor at the Fine Arts school of Lisbon.
 In 1924 she studied sculpture.
 1927, she was a passionate anatomy student and attended the course taught by the school of medicine in the context of the teaching of fine arts.

-Decided to work in Paris where she arrived in 1928.
+Maria Helena Vieira da Silva decided to work in Paris where she arrived in 1928.

 She enrolled in Bourdelle’s sculpture lessons at the Academy of the Grande Chaumière and exhibited for the first time at the Salon of French artists.
 She was very impressed by the Bonnard exhibition at Bernheim Jeune, and discovered Sienese painting on a trip to Italy.
 In 1929, after a few months in Despiau’s workshop at the Scandinavian Academy, she left sculpture and resumed painting studies with Dufresne, Waroquier and Friesz who taught in the same place.
 She began engraving in Hayter’s workshop in the evenings.
 Attended the Academy of Fernand Léger, created fabric designs in a workshop in rue des Petits-Champs, as well as abstract patterns for carpets.
 In 1930 she married the Hungarian painter Árpád Szenes who she met at the Grande Chaumière Academy.
 The couple lived in Villa des Camélias (see text Szenes).
 Together they visited Hungary and Transylvania.
 Around 1931, they attended meetings of the ‘Friends of the world’ group of Communist sympathizers interested in social art.
 They became friends with several artists including Hayden, Pignon, and Estève.
 They spent each summer in Portugal until 1939.